Owner of Buyer’s Broker of Southwest Florida Receives NAR Real Estate Buyer’s Agent ouncil’s Highest Honor

 A transactional broker is a “facilitator” and does not represent either the buyer or seller in a fiduciary capacity or as a single agent.
 As a transaction broker, the listing agent no longer has a fiduciary responsibility to get the highest price and the best terms for the seller in exchange for the 6 percent real estate commission.
 Neither does the transactional broker have a responsibility to get the lowest price and the best terms for the buyer.

-The Buyer’s Broker of Southwest Florida is dedicated to representing only buyers.
+The Buyer’s Broker of Southwest Florida is dedicated to representing Buyers only.
 The brokerage does not list homes for sale and never represents sellers.
 This exclusive buyer representation in a real estate transaction avoids conflicts and ensures that the interests of buyers are protected at all times, from house-hunting and negotiation, to inspection, financing and closing, Coler explained.

 The Buyer’s Broker of Southwest Florida covers the Gulf Coast region from south of Tampa Bay to Marco Island, and has represented many nationally known individuals who have purchased significant million-dollar properties and who remain anonymous to protect their privacy.
 In 22 years, the firm has never been involved in any litigation.